Searches for new physics with boosted top quarks in the MadAnalysis 5 and Rivet frameworks: implementation in the and frameworks

+In its initial proposal~\cite{Plehn:2010st}, the \htt algorithm is a purely deterministic top-tagging method in which boosted top reconstruction is solely achieved from the geometrical structure and properties of the constituents of a fat jet.
+It first defines a fat jet collection from an event final state by using the Cambridge-Aachen jet algorithm~\cite{Dokshitzer:1997in, Bentvelsen:1998ug, Wobisch:1998wt}.
+A procedure is next applied to all jets included in this collection, in order to decide whether they should be top-tagged.

+In practice, each reconstructed fat jet is decomposed into several subjets by applying a mass drop criterion~\cite{Dasgupta:2013ihk}.
+More precisely, jet clustering is iteratively undone so that each fat jet is split in two subjets, and the subjet with the smallest invariant mass is kept only if its invariant mass is large enough.
+Each resulting subjet is further decomposed in the same manner provided that its invariant mass is larger than some threshold.
+All possible triplets of jets belonging to the subjet collection obtained in this way are then filtered, and the five hardest filtered subjets are selected for boosted top quark reconstruction.

+These five subjets are reclustered into three subjets, that are thus assumed to originate from a top quark decay.
+Events are at this stage rejected if they do not include any resulting triplet with an invariant mass that is compatible with the top mass.
+Top tagging stems from several requirements that are imposed on the invariant masses of the different dijet pairs that could be formed from the three subjects of any boosted top quark candidate, in particular in order to ensure the compatibility with the presence of an intermediate $W$ boson.
+Moreover the transverse momentum of the top candidate is required to be at least 200~GeV.

+We refer to the original documentation~\cite{Plehn:2010st, Kasieczka:2015jma} for a more comprehensive and quantitative presentation of the \htt algorithm.

 The performance of any top-quark tagger can be improved by using an increased set of input variables (as in most multi-variate methods), for which the explicit choices are made through a tuning process relative to a given reference.
-To this end, the \htt method includes a variety of features to enhance the tagging efficiency and to reduce the associated mistagging rates: it uses substructure mass-drop conditions~\cite{Dasgupta:2013ihk}, jet trimming~\cite{Krohn:2009th} and pruning~\cite{Ellis:2009su,Ellis:2009me} algorithms, and filtering steps~\cite{Butterworth:2008iy}, in addition to the core requirement that the large-radius jet demonstrate the three-pronged structure characteristic of a boosted top-quark's hadronic decay.
-In the \htt package, all these methods are used together in a multi-variate classification~\cite{Chien:2013kca,Ellis:2014eya} which maximises the expected tagging performance.
+To this end, the \htt method has been updated and now includes a variety of features that enhance the tagging efficiency and reduce the associated mistagging rates: it uses substructure mass-drop conditions~\cite{Dasgupta:2013ihk}, jet trimming~\cite{Krohn:2009th} and pruning~\cite{Ellis:2009su,Ellis:2009me} algorithms, and filtering steps~\cite{Butterworth:2008iy}, in addition to the core requirement that the large-radius jet demonstrates the three-pronged structure characteristic of a boosted top-quark's hadronic decay.
+In the current version of the \htt package, all these methods are used together in a multi-variate classification~\cite{Chien:2013kca,Ellis:2014eya} which maximises the expected tagging performance.